North York Harvest Food Bank Receipting Policy

 - Donations of property from corporations will receive a letter confirming receipt and a description of the item, but not a charitable tax receipt.
 It is NYH’s understanding that companies may use this letter as documentation to write off the cost or a percentage of the cost of the product according to CRA policies and do not require an official charitable tax receipt to do so.

-- Donors of any services to NYH such as graphic design, printing, training, repair, cleaning, professional services (i.e., legal, accounting, consulting) and other similar services are eligible to receive a tax receipt if certain conditions are met.
+- Donors of some services to NYH such as graphic design, printing, training, repair, cleaning, professional services (i.e., legal, accounting, consulting) and other similar services may be eligible to receive a tax receipt if certain conditions are met.

 - The vendor must issue an invoice or receipt to NYH for the fair market value of services provided.